 For more information, contact Tom Davide or the St. Martin's Office at (716) 773 - 3335.

 “He who sings prays twice,” said St. Augustine.

 St. Martin’s Choir has a long tradition of joyfully leading the congregation in hymn and service music singing.
-The Choir, formerly under the direction of Paula King, and now that of Timothy Lane, is blessed with the voices of enthusiastic, trained and untrained singers who meet weekly on Sunday mornings to prepare music, including four-part harmony anthems sung in a variety of musical styles during the 10am service.
-The Choir is most often accompanied by Organist and Keyboardist Jeanne Suski, but we are also blessed with a number of talented instrumentalists who accompany the Choir and occasionally play solos during our worship time.
+The Choir, formerly under the direction of Paula King, and now that of Jeanne Suski, is blessed with the voices of enthusiastic, trained and untrained singers who meet weekly on Sunday mornings to prepare music, including four-part harmony anthems sung in a variety of musical styles during the 10am service.
+We are also blessed with a number of talented instrumentalists who accompany the Choir and occasionally play solos during our worship time.
 For more information about the Choir, contact the St. Martin's Office at (716)773-3335.

 Teaching is a Ministry!

 All Christians are teachers.
 Our daily lives are a witness to what we believe and value.
 Here at St. Martin’s, we are blessed with dedicated and enthusiastic Sunday School teachers and helpers: Primary Class (Pre-K through 2nd grade)- Denise Dunbar, Allie & Dave Porter, Jeanne Potts, and Lisa Smythe.
 Intermediate Class (Grades 3-5)- Lisa Hoyt and Dawn Farquharson.